molecule/molecule.github.io/index.md

 newsfeed:
     -
         content: Submitted 3 papers to CHI!
-SO so so excited about all of them.
+Then we had a <a href="https://imgur.com/a/lqXhJha">Zoom lab celebration!</a>
         date: 17 Sep 2020
     -
-        content: Celebrated our 1 year wedding anniversary with a handshake.
+        content: Celebrated our 1 year wedding anniversary with a <a href="https://imgur.com/a/tLYiwfV">handshake.</a> Classic.
         date: 9 Sep 2020
     -
         content: Extremely depressed about global climate change.